Do Hurricanes Cool the Ocean?

 If you like this project, you might enjoy exploring these related careers:

 - More advanced students can do further analysis to examine the statistical significance of the correlation using the linear regression technique.
 For comparison, you might want to also look at the correlation between central pressure and wind speed (should be strongly correlated).
-See the Science Buddies project Which Team Batting Statistic Predicts Run Production Best? for an example of statistical correlation analysis using a spreadsheet program.
+See Which Team Batting Statistic Predicts Run Production Best? for an example of statistical correlation analysis using a spreadsheet program.

 - It is important to remember that correlation between two variables does not imply causality.
 In other words, finding a correlation shows that there is a relationship between the variables, but does not show that warmer seas cause stronger hurricanes.
 Finding a correlation between two variables is often the first step in explaining a causal relationship, but correlation alone is not proof of a causal relationship.
 Consider the possibility that cloud cover from the hurricane is responsible for any decrease in water temperature, because it blocks sunlight that would otherwise be warming the water.
 Can you think of a way to distinguish between this hypothesis and the original one?